itf/6s092/courses/IAP19/PS/PS19/content.md

 Why do we require that the graph be acyclic to define a topological sort?
 <showhide>
 Suppose our graph had a cycle, and denote the vertices in the cycle $v_a, v_b, v_c, ..., v_a$ (since we start and end on the same vertex).
 Then the condition for topological sort requires that $a < b < c < ... < a$, but it makes no sense for $a < a$.
 (Intuitively, a cycle means some vertex $v_a$ needs to come after itself... which is impossible.)
-The graph must be directed because undirected graphs are necesarrily cyclic.
+The graph must be directed because undirected graphs are necessarily cyclic.
 </showhide>
 </checkyourself>

 <question pythonliteral>
 csq_prompt = "You have an undirected graph with three nodes.
 I tell you that the graph has a cycle.
-What is the minimum number of edges that this graph contains?" csq_soln = 1
+What is the minimum possible number of edges in this graph?" csq_soln = 1
 </question>